Itheum/architecture-diagrams/live_whitepaper.md

 Users who build and run Itheum Apps will get access to a management portal, this is akin to an admin portal that provides full management features over the apps they are running and the users who are enrolled in those apps.
 This portal will allow an admin user the tools to manage their Itheum apps (update app configurations and settings, add new apps, change engagement channels for data collation, upload new education modules, etc) and also manage their users (manually onboard new users, change password and access control for users, see user progress, add users to new programs, etc).

 The portal will also provide comprehensive data reporting features that allow the user to view cutting-edge data analytics which are produced by the `Powerful analytics and insights engine`.
-The management portal is the "control panel" for everyone who runs itheum apps.
+The management portal is the "control panel" for everyone who runs Itheum apps.

 ## Built-In Video Education Studio